icecream17/mmajs/MetamathSpec.md

 ## Scope

-A scope has the following components:
+A scope has the following attributes:

 | type                           | name                       |
 |--------------------------------|----------------------------|